TrumpAIChat/TrumpAI/README.md

 ### Data Utilization

-- **Dataset**: The AI model is trained and finetuned on a comprehensive dataset of **70.000 tweets**, capturing the linguistic idiosyncrasies and conversational nuances of the Trump family.
+- **Dataset**: The AI model is trained and finetuned on a comprehensive dataset of **70.000 tweets**, capturing the linguistic idiosyncrasies and conversational nuances of Donald Trump
 - **Response Generation**: The AI is adept at producing concise, contextually relevant messages while mimicking the signature speech patterns of Donald Trump.

 ### Technical Specifications